benjaminhr/eye-oh/README.md

 - take one of the relevant binaries from the `dist` folder and place it in path or `/usr/local/bin`
 - `eye-oh <input_model_name> <output_model_name>`
+- `eye-oh --help` to list all available commands